 Alberto's first senior goal was struck at Real Valladolid that October, a signpost of what was to unfold in the remainder of the campaign.
 Two more efforts were added to his record, which also showed 29 league matches and a fifth-place finish.

-It was in continental competition where Sevilla particularly thrived, however; Maribor, Real Betis, Porto and Valencia were successively seen off in the Europa League knockout stages to set up a final clash with new teammate Lazar Markovic's Benfica.
+It was in continental competition where Sevilla particularly thrived, however; Maribor, Real Betis, Porto and Valencia were successively seen off in the Europa League knockout stages to set up a final clash with Benfica, which Sevilla won on penalties.

 Spain coach Vicente del Bosque had taken note and Alberto was named in his country's provisional squad for the World Cup in Brazil, although he was later cut from the final selection before a dismal campaign for the reigning champions.

-Another man who had been tracking Moreno's progression was Rodgers, who finally captured the left-back shortly ahead of the 2014-15 season kicking off, adding another highly talented player to develop in his burgeoning Liverpool squad.
+Another man who had been tracking Moreno's progression was Brendan Rodgers, who finally captured the left-back shortly ahead of the 2014-15 season kicking off.

-The Spaniard was handed a first appearance for the Reds at Manchester City in August 2014 and, six days later, quickly endeared himself to Kopites by capping a 3-0 victory at Tottenham Hotspur with a sensational solo run and blasted finish.
+The Spaniard was handed a first appearance for the Reds at Manchester City in August 2014 and, six days later, capped a 3-0 victory at Tottenham Hotspur with a sensational solo run and blasted finish.